 Jason Mansell acted for a financial services company in respect of a large multi-jurisdictional DoJ/FCA investigation concerning market manipulation by traders through allegedly fictitious trading.

 SFO v XYZ (2016)

-Zoe Johnson QC led Paul Raudnitz in the second ever Deferred Prosecution Agreement which set the bench mark for such agreements and was approved by the Court in June 2016.
+Zoe Johnson KC led Paul Raudnitz in the second ever Deferred Prosecution Agreement which set the bench mark for such agreements and was approved by the Court in June 2016.

 Luton Airport Operations Ltd

-Mark Ellison QC was instructed to defend London Luton Airport Operations Ltd in a Prosecution brought by the Health and Safety Executive related to a death outside the terminal.
+Mark Ellison KC was instructed to defend London Luton Airport Operations Ltd in a Prosecution brought by the Health and Safety Executive related to a death outside the terminal.